 Statutory paid annual leave (5.6 weeks) continues to accrue during ordinary maternity leave and additional maternity leave.

-All employees with a child under 17 have the right to request flexible working.
-Employers must give proper consideration to the request using the required statutory procedures.
+Your employees with a child under 17 have the right to request flexible working.
+You as employers must give proper consideration to the request using the required statutory procedures.

 Regardless of their length of service, employees dismissed when they are pregnant or on maternity leave are entitled to receive written reasons for their dismissal without having to request them.